Baking bread in a cauldron: 3 eras... 3 recipes

 Traditionally, only natural sourdough was used in these ancient breads.
 This allowed for slow, rustic fermentation, in line with available resources.

-👉 But you can use fresh baker's yeast as a modern alternative.
+👉 But fresh baker's yeast can be used as a modern alternative.

-This makes rising easier and reduces fermentation time , but it is no longer historically realistic!
+This facilitates rising and reduces fermentation time , but it is no longer historically realistic!

-To bake bread in a cauldron, you have to make it an oven!
+To bake bread in a cauldron, you need to make it an oven!

-You need live embers, and even flames, a very hot pot, a tightly closed lid covered with embers .
+You need hot embers, even flames, a very hot cauldron, a tightly closed lid covered with embers .

-Whether you're curious about living history, a bushcraft enthusiast, or an experimental cook, cauldron bread is a simple gesture, but one that's full of memories.
+Whether you are curious about living history, a bushcraft enthusiast, or an experimental cook: bread baked in a cauldron is a simple gesture, but one full of memories.

 It's up to you to get involved!

-All the material is available on the site to get you started now!
+All the materials are available on the website to get you started now!